ADVISORY: TUESDAY, 3/26/2019

 Streamside, The Hermitage, Storyteller’s Rock and The Refuge

-Boone Fork foot bridge which connects the Boone Fork parking area with Tanawha and Daniel Boone Scout trails (hikers need to use another access)
+Boone Fork foot bridge which connects the Boone Fork parking area with Tanawha and Daniel Boone Scout trails.
+Hikers can access the Daniel Boone Scout trail by parking at the Boulder Field parking area and hiking north on the Tanawha Trail 2.8 miles.

 ALL CLOSURES ANTICIPATED UNTIL AT LEAST JULY, 2019